kabab/gameofthree/README.md

 # Game Of Three

-This is a two player game, the first player incepts a random number, that will be divide by three and sent to the other player, the player can add or subtract one, or do nothing, the new number is also divided by three and sent to the other player, the winner is the player who will do an operation that results to **1**.
-The game can be played by to many players, each two player will join a single game.
+When a player starts, it incepts a random (whole) number and sends it to the second player as an approach of starting the game.
+The receiving player can now always choose between adding one of {-1, 0, 1} to get to a number that is divisible by 3.
+Divide it by three.
+The resulting whole number is then sent back to the original sender.

 ## Running locally
 You can start the game on your terminal, if you have this requirements:
-- java > 8
+- java >= 8
 - mongodb database
 - maven